The Economics of Success

 Motomura said Dominguez’s collaboration with faculty speaks to another important characteristic of Stonehill’s Economics Department: the strong relationships that develop between professors and students.

-“I had great relationships with professors,” said Celine Desantis ’18, who is now pursuing her J.D. at Boston College Law School.
+“I had great relationships with professors,” said Celine Desantis ’18, who is now a Judicial Law Clerk at U.S. Bankruptcy Court, Western District of Wisconsin.
 “Stonehill instilled in me a sense of curiosity, which goes to Stonehill’s goal of educating the whole person.”

 Economics graduate Dan Bonneau ’16, who is now pursuing a law degree at George Mason University after completing a doctorate in economics at West Virginia University, says that some of his best friends to this day are the professors he met while at Stonehill.
 “It all boils down to the access to professors,” he said.
 “They helped me find what was best suited for my goals and interests.
 There was never a time when I felt that the answer to a question was inadequate.”